mtongnz/ESP8266_ArtNetNode_v2/README.md

 ## To be done
 ### Scene storage
 I have not yet implemented the Scene Storage feature from my previous project.
 I wish to improve on it and allow for making chases or effects.
-### LED Pixels
-This feature is requested a lot and it should be coming shortly.
 ### Handle artRdmSub packets
 I haven't yet implemented the artRdmSub messages.
 This doesn't affect usability as they are optional and all devices must support artRdm packets.
 The artRdmSub messages do provide a smaller network load and this should be coming shortly.
 ### DMX Input